jakenjarvis/Android-OrmLiteContentProvider/README.md

 # Overview
 ## What's new
 ### Ver1.0.4
+* Throw away the Maven, I adopted the Gradle build system.
+I suffer from these, spent a lot of time...
 * Extended the automatic generation of the Contract class.
 This makes it possible to output by integrating multiple classes.
 * Added the TABLE_NAME(table name) to Contract class to be generated.